Ajitroy01/ProjectUnity/README.md

 For more detailed information on the application's features, API endpoints, and technology stack, please refer to the project's documentation and source code.

-Thank you for choosing the ProjectHub for your team collaboration needs!
+Thank you for choosing the ProjectUnity for your project management!